kristapsbe/meteo_server/README.md

 ### NOTE

 I need to check if I could set up a pair of backends in HAProxy and rotate them during redeployment

+I could also re-add a version endpont and make the server redeploy itself once a day if changes are available